jacksoneshbaugh/ScavengerSurvey/README.md

 ---

 ### How to deploy BingoSurvey (in production mode)
 Thanks to snorklerjoe for the Docker deployment setup and instructions!
 I'll copy them here, or you can view the original instructions at ``docker/README.md``.
+Keep in mind that these instructions are meant to be followed in the ``docker`` directory.

 Docker-Compose is used to create two containers--